 Sometimes the most eye-popping flower arrangements contain simple, inexpensive flowers and supplies.

-To find the best jar, look at its mouth.
-Too often, vases and jars are too wide, which makes the flowers too spread out.
+Cut the stems short to make an impact, and to find the best jar, look at its mouth.
+Vase and jar openings are often too wide, which makes the flowers spread.
 For the most bang for your buck, flowers look best squished together.

-If the label isn’t pretty and doesn’t remove cleanly off your jar, like mine, cover the remains with pretty ribbon or scrapbook paper.
-I just wrapped a length of paper around and fastened it with a little piece of scotch tape.
+If the label isn’t pretty and doesn’t remove cleanly off your jar, cover the remains with ribbon or paper.
+Otherwise, nothing is best.